posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Re-enable "All" button when it works in Chrome again
 - [o] Maybe the chooser list grows too long and we need another kind of selector for exploring
 - [o] Improve the ``has_diacritics`` function to differentiate between characters with ascender vs. descender diacritics.
+- [o] Use only black SVG variants, throw away the others
+- [o] Would it be cool to be able to click on the summary image and open single posters by image map links?
+- [o] Maybe display the single-page links below the summary image and color the buttons appropriately?
+- [o] Can we load fonts on demand only when required by the respective poster?

 ******